sangtern/cs4331-102-project-1/README.md

-# AI vs Human Essay Classification with Three Machine Learning Models
+# AI vs Human Essay Classification

 This project is a web application powered by streamlit serving as a frontend to allow users to manually enter essay text or upload a document in either `.pdf` or `.docx` file formats.
 Users can choose wich of the 6, pre-trained models to use in classifying their essay.
 The web application also features the classification of the essay from all 6 models at the same time, showing both their predictions and confidence scores.